"Rajasthan" translated means the land of kings and truly royal is also our two-week Royal Enfield journey through the desert state.

-Only a few kilometres outside is probably the only motorcycle temple in the world, which we of course visit.
-Then we ride on small village roads towards the Araveli Mountains.
-The terrain becomes increasingly hilly until we reach our destination Kumbhalgarh - another impressive fort.
+Only a few Kilometers outside is probably the only motorcycle temple in the world,which we of course will visit.
+We continue on small village roads towards the Araveli Mountains.
+The terrain becomes increasingly hilly until we reach our destination Kumbhalgarh – another impressive fort.

 Day 9 Kumbahlgarh -Ranakpur- Udaipur (110 km)

-Probably one of the most beautiful routes which leads us first to impressive Jain temples and then on to the city of lakes "Udaipur.
-The landscape becomes noticeably greener and we ride through a variety of plantations and fields.
+Probably one of the most beautiful routes, that leads us first to the impressive Jain temples and then on to the city of lakes “Udaipur”.
+The landscape becomes noticeably greener and we ride through the most diverse plantations and fields.

 Day 10 Udaipur

-"Udaipur" - the most romantic city of India has a lot to offer and we use the day off the motorbike to get a taste of culture and Indian history: A great market, a visit to the city palace and a boat tour on the Pichola Lake are part of today's program.
+“Udaipur” – the most romantic city in India has a lot to offer and we use the day off the motorcycle to get a taste of some culture and Indian history: a great market, a visit to the city palace and a boat trip on Lake Pichola are part of today’s program.

 Day 11 Udaipur-Chittorgahr- Bundi (280 km)

-We leave the hilly mountain world and ride through the Rajasthanian lowlands with its many small lakes.
-On the way we stop in Chittorgahr - the fort of the Meward Dynasty has the second longest wall in the world!
-In the evening we reach the nice little town of Bundi.
+We leave the hilly mountains and ride through the Rajasthan ian lowlands with its many small lakes.
+On the way we stop in Chittorgahr – the fort of the Meward dynasty has the second-longest wall in the world!
+In the evening we reach the nice town of Bundi.

 Day 12 Bundi- Rantahmbore (150 km)

-A tranquil ride through small villages until we reach the Ranthambore Tiger Nature Reserve.
-We go on a jeep safari in the afternoon in the hope of spotting one of the local tigers.
-We let the evening end in our camp at the campfire.
+A quiet ride through small villages until we reach the Tiger Nature Reserve Ranthambore.
+In the afternoon we go on a jeep safari in the hope of spotting one of the tigers.
+We end the evening in our camp by the campfire.

 Day 13 Ranthambore-Barathpur (210 km)

-On our last stage with the motorcycles we enjoy the Rajasthanian landscape once again to the full.
-Barathpur is a bird sanctuary which we visit in the afternoon.
+On our last stage with the motorcycles we enjoy the Rajasthan landscape once again to the fullest.
+Barathpur is a bird reserve that we visit in the afternoon.

 Day 14 Barathpur-Agra-Delhi (approx. 6 hours in vehicle)

-Today we change from the two-wheeler to an air-conditioned car to see another highlight of this tour: It goes to Agra to the Taj Mahal.
+Today we change from a two-wheeler to an air-conditioned car to visit another highlight on this tour: We go to Agra to the Taj Mahal.
 A tour of northern India is probably not complete without a visit to the symbol of love.
-Afterwards the journey continues to Delhi.
+Then we continue to Delhi.

 Day 15 Delhi Departure

-Depending on the time of departure, leisure time in Delhi is on the program today.
-On a walk you can explore Old Delhi, the many bazaars invite you to go shopping or just enjoy a Chai at Connaught Square.
+Depending on the time of departure, leisure time in Delhi is on the agenda today.
+On a walk you can explore Old Delhi, the many bazaars invite you to shop or simply enjoy another chai at Connaught Square.